-To illustrate the diversity and complexity of CropGlobe, we visualized the average Normalized Difference Vegetation Index (NDVI) \cite{NDVI} curves per country in Fig. \ref{figure:datandvi}.
-NDVI was calculated as (NIR - Red) / (NIR + Red), using B8 and B4 from S2.
-The temporal span was May to November 2023 for Northern Hemisphere countries and November 2022 to May 2023 for Southern Hemisphere countries, with a 5-day temporal window (although the full-year data were acquired, we found based on our subsequent sensitivity analysis that this period was the most representative for distinguishing crop types; details are provided in Section \ref{sec:resultanalysis}).
-NDVI curves showed clear differences in shape and magnitude across countries.
-For instance, corn exhibited different peak times and curve widths in different countries; wheat showed misaligned temporal patterns due to differences in planting and harvesting schedules.
-Peak NDVI values in FRA, GBR, and USA reached around 0.9, indicating dense vegetation, while lower values were observed in AUS and ARG, possibly reflecting less vigorous canopy growth.
-Even within the same class, curve smoothness, amplitude, and baseline noise varied significantly, highlighting the challenges for feature generalization.
-The ``Other'' class displayed particularly diverse curve patterns across countries, reflecting the heterogeneity of its composition.
+To illustrate the diversity and complexity of CropGlobe, we visualize the average Normalized Difference Vegetation Index (NDVI) \cite{NDVI} curves for each country in Fig.~\ref{figure:datandvi}.
+NDVI is calculated as (NIR - Red)/(NIR + Red) using the near-infrared (NIR; band B8) and red (band B4) bands from S2.
+We use a 5-day temporal window and focus on May--November 2023 for Northern Hemisphere countries and November 2022--May 2023 for Southern Hemisphere countries, as this period is the most representative for distinguishing crop types according to the sensitivity analysis in Section \ref{sec:resultanalysis}.

+The curves show clear cross-country differences in both shape and magnitude.
+Corn peaks at different times and with different widths across countries, while wheat shows clear temporal misalignment due to differences in planting and harvesting schedules.
+Peak NDVI values in FRA, GBR, and USA reach around 0.9, whereas lower values are observed in AUS and ARG, possibly reflecting less vigorous canopy growth.
+Even within the same crop class, curve smoothness, amplitude, and baseline noise vary substantially, highlighting the challenge of feature generalization.